The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Introduction

 \section{Introduction}

 An American option is a financial instrument that gives its holder the right to claim a specified payoff on an asset at any time up to a certain date.
 Pricing an American option involves determining an optimal exercise strategy in addition to the price itself.

-There are two main equivalent approaches to formulating this problem: a probabilistic approach based on stopping times, and a deterministic one based on a linear complementarity problem (free boundary problem).
-The optimal stopping formulation in diffusion models was first introduced in \cite{Bensoussan_TheoryOptionPricing} and \cite{Karatzas_AmericanOptions}; a concise outline can be found in \cite{Shreve_ContTimeModels}.
-For simplicity, we discuss first the Black-Scholes setting (cf.\,\cite{BlackScholesOrigPaper}), i.e., the stock price follows
+For simplicity, we discuss first the Black-Scholes setting (cf.\,\cite{BlackScholesOrigPaper}), i.e., where the stock price follows

 where $\sigma$ is the volatility, $\mu$ the drift rate, and $W$ a standard Brownian motion.